-Griffith Adjunct Assistant Professor and Sports and musculoskeletal physiotherapist Nick Marshall has won the 2020 QLD Local Hero Award category of the Australian of the Year Awards.
+Griffith Clinical Educator and Sports and musculoskeletal physiotherapist Nick Marshall has won the 2020 QLD Local Hero Award category of the Australian of the Year Awards.

 The recognition also means Nick could win the national award for his category when it is announced on Australia Day eve.